Juuko-Roman/Group-Communication/README.md

 # Group-Communication
-java program using sockets in web to achieve group communication
+java program using websockets in web to achieve group communication